 The Work Zone Clear Zone (WZCZ) applies during working and nonworking hours.
-The WZCZ applies only to temporary roadside objects introduced by the Contractor's operations and does not apply to preexisting conditions or permanent Work.
+The WZCZ applies only to temporary roadside objects introduced by the Contractor's operations and does not apply to precyisting conditions or permanent Work.
+Those work operations and does not apply to preexisting conditions or permanent Work.
 Those work operations that are actively in progress shall be in accordance with adopted and approved Traffic Control Plans, and other contract requirements.

-During nonworking hours, equipment or materials shall not be within the WZCZ unless they are protected by permanent guardrail or temporary concrete barrier.
+During nonworking hours equipment or materials shall not be within the WZCZ unless they are protected by permanent guardrail or temporary concrete barrier.
 The use of temporary concrete barrier shall be permitted only if the Engineer approves the installation and location.